8 must-have software engineering meetings

 • Are there any challenges or blockers for individual team members?

 It allows software developers to have a clear, concise agenda and focus on the same goal.
 Moreover, it helps in avoiding duplication of work and prevents wasting time and effort.
+It is important to listen actively during these meetings to facilitate collaboration, problem-solving, and build trust within the team.

 Metrics for daily standups